What to Plant For Fall

 Hardiness Zones 5-7

-Zones 5-7 is quintessentially ‘Middle America,’ proving that temperate climates aren’t the only ones that produce fall garden success!
+Zones 5-7 represent quintessential 'Middle America,' proving that temperate climates can also produce fall garden success!
 Check out these fall vegetables that will grow quickly and be ready for a delicious harvest in time for your holiday festivities:

 • SPINACH: Ready for harvest in 40-50 days.